top of page

 Darius on throne

 When the Persian armies of Darius invaded Greece, they hauled with them, with tremendous effort, a huge piece of exquisite white Parian marble with which, they expected, to erect a trophy, memorializing their victory over the Greeks.
 Defeated on the plains of Marathon by a smaller Greek force, they failed in their quest.
+Abandoned in their retreat, the Greeks then ordered the same block of white marble, ordered their Persian captives to haul the block of marble thirty miles inland, where it was carved into a statue of the Goddess Nemesis by Agorakritos, a pupil of the famous sculptor Phidias.
+It stood in Greece in the city of Rhamnus, the principal sanctuary of Nemesis.

 The Greeks made that statue to honor the Goddess Nemesis.
 She represented that force of life that was out of their hands, both theirs and those of the Persians.
 She represented the inescapable destiny that determined the life of every mortal being.
-To build a statue to Nemesis was to recognize and honor with awe and reverence the Gods, and in this case the idea of tragedy and fate.
+To build a statue of Nemesis was to recognize and honor with awe and reverence the Gods, and in this case, the idea of tragedy and fate.

 Tyche